x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/mail-flow-insights/alert-policy-and-its-configuration.md

 > [!IMPORTANT]
 > **Security administrator** privileges are required for creating an alert policy (see).
 For information on creating an alert policy, see [Creating an alert policy](#creating-an-alert-policy).

-In addition to creating an alert policy, a user with **security administrator** privileges can perform the following tasks:
+**Insights for which an alert policy can be created**

-- Edit the policy
+A user/tenant can create an alert policy for the following mail flow-related insights:

-- Disable the policy
+- Mail loop
-- Disable the email notifications
+- Slow transport rule

-> [!IMPORTANT]
+- New users forwarding
-> **Security reader** privileges are required for viewing/reading an alert policy.
-For more information, see [Viewing/reading an alert policy](#viewingreading-an-alert-policy).
+- New domains being forwarded

 #### Creating an alert policy